dbunt1tled/github-stargazers/README.md

 - Identify new and lost stargazers between runs
 - Simple configuration with environment variables
 - Lightweight and fast execution
+- Modern CLI interface with subcommands
+- Easy to extend with new commands

 ## Prerequisites